abinit/abinit/doc/tutorial/gw1.md

 ```

-This is the value used by default for [[ppmfrq]].
+This omega_plasma is the value used when the default for [[ppmfrq]], namely 0.0, is specified.
 It is in fact the second frequency
 where the code calculates the dielectric matrix to adjust the plasmon-pole
 model parameters.